-Hudson, D., and E. Griffin.
-2004.
+Hudson, D., and Griffin, E. (2004).
 Market potential for “Mississippi grown” cut flowers.
-Mississippi Agricultural and Forestry Experiment Station Bulletin 1140, Mississippi State, Mississippi.
+Mississippi Agricultural and Forestry Experiment Station Bulletin 1140, Mississippi State University.

-Posadas, B. C., and J. Del Prince.
-2019.
+Posadas, B. C., and Del Prince, J. (2019).
 Consumer preferences and willingness to pay for wreath designs.
-Mississippi Agricultural and Forestry Experiment Station Bulletin 1227, Mississippi State, Mississippi.
+Mississippi Agricultural and Forestry Experiment Station Bulletin 1227, Mississippi State University.

 The information given here is for educational purposes only.
 References to commercial products, trade names, or suppliers are made with the understanding that no endorsement is implied and that no discrimination against other products or suppliers is intended.

-By James DelPrince, PhD, Assistant Extension Professor, Coastal Research and Extension Center; Ben Posadas, PhD, Associate Extension/Research Professor, Coastal R&E; Patricia Knight, PhD, Research Professor and Director of Coastal Horticultural Research, South Mississippi Branch Experiment Station; and Christine Coker, PhD, Associate Extension/Research Professor, Coastal R&E.
+By James DelPrince, PhD, Associate Extension Professor, Coastal Research and Extension Center; Ben Posadas, PhD, Extension/Research Professor, Coastal R&E; Patricia Knight, PhD, Research Professor and Director of Coastal Horticultural Research, South Mississippi Branch Experiment Station; and Christine Coker, PhD, Extension/Research Professor, Coastal R&E.